gregiagu/SpringBootQuickStart/README.md

 # SpringBootQuickStart

-a classic “Hello World!” endpoint which any browser can connect to
+I am building a classic “Hello World!” endpoint which any browser can connect to.
+You can even tell it your name, and it will respond in a more friendly way.